isoriano1968/GNOME_3_for_OpenIndiana/README.md

 Ok, now we have to check whether the packages without dependencies are available on OpenIndiana (add) or not available at all (e.g. accountsservice exists on Solaris but not on OpenIndiana).

+This small bash script (openindiana-check-package-install-v2.sh) takes the input from the before mentioned output (gnome-dependencies-check) and checks whether it finds the packages in the OpenIndiana repository and installs them (if possible) or prints out at the end a list of packages it could not find within the OpenIndiana repository.

+This step is required for the next step which will be building the gnome-packages which only have a reference to a package within the gnome components folder.
+The OpenIndiana system would have all the required packages to start building gnome.